 Deepening engagement with donors and potential donors is really all about building trust-based relationships.
 In doing the same with clinicians, development professionals lay a solid foundation on which a robust clinician-referral program can be built.

-Strengthen the approaches and tactics to effectively engage and build robust working relationships with health professionals that lead to increased philanthropic contributions by attending a public offering of Dynamics of Clinician Engagement or The Art and Science of Healthcare Philanthropy.
+Strengthen the approaches and tactics to effectively engage and build robust working relationships with health professionals that lead to increased philanthropic contributions by attending a public offering of Dynamics of Clinician Engagement.